Athletics at the 2020 Summer Olympics – Mixed 4 × 400 metres relay: Qualification

 The qualifying period was originally from 1 May 2019 to 29 June 2020.
 Due to the COVID-19 pandemic, the period was suspended from 6 April 2020 to 30 November 2020, with the end date extended to 29 June 2021.
 The qualifying time standards could be obtained in various meets during the given period that have the approval of the IAAF.
 Both indoor and outdoor meets are eligible.
 The most recent Area Championships may be counted in the ranking, even if not during the qualifying period.

-Competition format

-The event used the two-round format introduced for other relay events in 2012.

-Each team consists of two men and two women.
-The team members can run in any order.